PSBP-Library/psbp-library.github.io/index.md

 For `optimizedFactorial` the accumulator type is `BigInt`.

-One `BigInt` optimizes one recursion occurrence.
+One `BigInt` optimizes one recursive occurrence.

 ## `optimizedFibonacci`